epikurus/flexget_config/README.md

 As sources for both tv shows and movies it uses torrentz and kat, and nyaa for anime.

-It also has Pushbullet notifications for most tasks (except the ones that may spam, like move_series) and the log_filter plugin (by [tarzasai](https://github.com/tarzasai/.flexget)) to filter some log messages that are unnecessary.
+It also has Pushbullet notifications for all downloads and ended/canceled series, and the log_filter plugin (by [tarzasai](https://github.com/tarzasai/.flexget)) to filter some log messages that are unnecessary.

 This was built based on multiple configurations and snippets over the time, with the help of [flexget's community](http://discuss.flexget.com/).